cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 In the end, there will be 2 separate entities (both are Aragon DAOs).
 The main governing entity: cyber~Foundation in charge of the ETH donated during the auction.
 And cyber ~Congress, the launching DAO that will carry on working on the protocol, in accordance to the governance proposals made by cyber ~Foundation and will remain as one of the entities that commits to the protocol over its remaining lifetime.

+##### Takeoff extra
+The takeoff donation round seem confusing at first hand, let me assure you, it isn't.
+Let's break it down and understand it:

+- The takeoff donation round is done in ATOM (i.e. participants donate ATOM)
+- The ATOM goes to cyber~Congress DAO
+- The takeoff donation round is part of the distribution games, in particular, GoL
+- When 90 days have passed since its start or 600k ATOm have been donated, the takeoff donation round finishes
+- The end of the takeoff donation  round launched the 21-day final of GoL
+- During the takeoff donation round, participants donate ATOM.
+The more ATOM are donated, the *less* CYB cyber~Congess leaves to itself
+- The earlier you donate, the bigger your discount is.
+The discount is calculated with a dependence on the overall sum of ATOM donated.
+The more ATOM tokens have been donated, the bigger your discount is.
+The earlier you have donated, the bigger your discount is
+- Participants of the takeoff donation round get an extra bonus in terms of 100 TEUL distributed among them (in proportion to the donated ATOM)
+- These EUL tokens can be used in the 21-day final of GoL to play and earn more CYB tokens (EUL tokens will be burned)
+- All earlier involved entities (cyber~Congress, inventors of the protocol and seed donors) get *less* if more ATOM tokens have been donated during the takeoff round
+- The amount of CYB tokens allocated for GoL disciplines is also dependent on the takeoff donation round!
+The *more* ATOm tokens have been donated, the *more* CYB tokens are allocated to disciplines of GoL

 #### The distribution games
 There are 3 distribution games, described above.
 Their purpose is to achieve the best possible distribution, gain initial traction and test all of the network's possibilities.

-- Game of Links: includes in itself the takeoff donation round.
+- Game of Links: includes in itself the takeoff donation round, and a final after it.
 Started with euler-5 and will finish when the takeoff donation round is over.
 Its purpose is to distribute tokens from cyber~Congress to the participants.
 Aimed at initial believers of the protocol
 - Game of Thrones: Can be thought of as the final part of GoL or window 0 of the auction.
 A 21-day game in which ETH and ATOM communities battle it out for the biggest pot.
 Aimed at speculators
 - cyber~Auction: a 479-day long auction, which charges cyber ~Foundation with ETH.
 THC can be vested for CYB.
 Aimed at everyone in the community